BenioffOceanInitiative/bbnj-app/README.md

 In RStudio, Knit `generate.Rmd`. (in R: `rmarkdown::render("generate.Rmd")`) after first:

-- Update paths as needed, eg for Google Drive: `dir_gdata`.
+- Update paths as needed, e.g. for Google Drive (or any local folder) path `dir_gdata`.

 ## Notebooks